 Now, I could have easily kept the color the same since it’s in the orange family but, I really wanted something fresher and decided to paint it blue; a beautiful pale, pastel blue.
 Three coats of spray paint later and it was done.

 I rifled through our 1,000 drawers of various nuts and bolts looking for something to use as the pumpkin stem and tried a few types but, I wasn’t really diggin’ ’em.
 Then I thought of finials.
 Again, with our stash of lamp parts, I knew we had a few.
 So, I settled on this finial and two other parts I found.
-The lamp’s base is hollow so I slipped the washer over the bolt and slid the bolt through the top and screwed the finial on.I honestly thought about stopping here and while I think it’s gorgeous, I thought it was lacking.
+I slipped the washer over the bolt and slid the bolt through the top screwing the finial on.I honestly thought about stopping here and while I think it’s gorgeous, I thought it was lacking.
 I broke out the Mod Podge and some burlap fabric in order to make little cutouts of squash leaves.

 After the Mod Podge had dried, I cut out a little square only slightly bigger than the leaf and cut around it.